NEC 220.87 for EV Chargers: Using Recorded Demand in a Service-Load Check (2026)

 The second condition, paraphrased from the NEC 2017 text continuing past the cutoff, requires that the existing maximum demand at 125 percent plus the new load not exceed the ampacity of the feeder or the rating of the service.
 That is the math line.
 Existing demand times 1.25, plus new EV load, compared to the service rating.

 In one sentence, NEC 220.87 says: if there is real demand data for an occupied dwelling, use it, multiply it by 1.25, add the EV, and check it against the service.
-The 125 percent multiplier is the continuous- load margin the code already uses everywhere else; applying it to the historical peak gives the same conservative cushion that a freshly calculated 220.82 bakes into the appliance demand factors.
+This is a different evidence path from the calculated Article 220 dwelling methods; it does not guarantee a higher or lower result.

 The Math: A Worked Example

-Pulled the homeowner's 12-month utility history.
+The homeowner's 12-month utility history told a different story.
 Peak demand over the prior twelve months was 14.8 kW, recorded in July during the air-conditioning peak with the dryer and electric range running.

 - Existing peak demand: 14.8 kW = 14,800 VA.
 At 240V single phase, 14,800 ÷ 240 = 61.7A actual recorded peak.